hesham1108/public_privacy/zain_onwer_privacy_policy.md

-PRIVACY POLICY MODEL FOR MOBILE APPLICATIONS This privacy policy governs your use of the software application [Dr Emad Abdallah] (“Application”) for mobile devices that was created by [TabibSoft Company].
-The Application is [A medical app for Dr Emad that allow users to contact the doctor and reserve before going to the clinic]
+PRIVACY POLICY MODEL FOR MOBILE APPLICATIONS This privacy policy governs your use of the software application [Al Zain Owner] (“Application”) for mobile devices that was created by [TabibSoft Company].
+The Application is [An app for Al Zain that allow users to manage their shops from anywhere]

 What information does the Application obtain and how is it used?
 User Provided Information No information.
 Automatically Collected Information

 There is not automatically information collecting

 Does the application require any permissions?
 Yes.
-We need your permission to access camera and storage to make you able to send photos to the doctor , your photos and personal information will not be used with anything else , and will not be shared with anyone except the docotor
+We need your permission to access camera and storage to make you able to add photos for shops , services and products , your photos and personal information will not be used with anything else , and will not be shared with anyone except the docotor

 Do third parties see and/or have access to information obtained by the Application?